LannPet/crc_slider/README.md

 NOTE: THIS APP IS NOT A FINISHED PRODUCT; THEREFORE, BUGS AND ERRORS MAY BE PRESENT.

-The app is used to display different expenses that the user can input them via expense input form.
-Expenses are shown on the right hand side.
-Each expense has its own color and name and a corresponding circular slider, that can be used to increase or decrese the expense value.
+The app allows users to input and display various expenses through an expense input form.
+Expenses are displayed on the right-hand side of the interface.
+Each expense has a unique color and name, accompanied by a circular slider that can be used to adjust the expense value.

 HOW TO USE: